MatteoGuadrini/PSCouchDB/docs/source/ddoc.rst

 Remove design document attachment
 *********************************

-To modify or add an attachment in a design document.
+To remove an attachment in a design document.

 .. code-block:: powershell